pawurb/rails-brotli-cache/README.md

 ## Configuration

 Gem works as a drop-in replacement for a standard Rails cache store.
-Here's how you can configure it with different store types:
+You can configure it with different store types:

 ```ruby
 config.cache_store = RailsBrotliCache::Store.new(